I now write.

 Writing provides a lot more freedom in contrast to getting ready for project meetings, explaining project schedule overruns – due to buggy and oversold software – to unhappy clients, and budget overruns to “what-the- #@%*&-happened-here!”
 MD’s and CEO’s.
 Sales always got the big bonuses.
 Short-staffed and often inexperienced implementation teams had to mop up afterwards.
 And top management predictably kicked the wrong butts.

 I was in the butt-sore implementation team.
 Life was not meant to be fair.
-I may just write a “How Not To….” book on my near 43 years in the IT industry.
+One day I might just write a “How Not To….” expose on my near 42 years in the IT industry, but will probably get sued for telling the truth.

-I now have the freedom to get up for a break after a few hours’ writing, mow the back lawn and return to my desk with the smell of freshly cut grass enticing a potpourri of birds to drop in for lunch.
+I now have the freedom to sleep in on cold mornings, get up for a break after a few hours’ writing, mow the back lawn and return to my desk with the smell of freshly cut grass enticing a potpourri of birds to drop in for lunch.

 Life takes strange byways.
 I was standing in a taxi-queue one lunchtime on the way to a client and saw a bloke with loads of movie-making stuff slung about him.